replidude/ProffieToVerso/README.md

 # ProffieToVerso
 Converting lightsaber sound fonts from the Proffie format to the Verso.
-Download the latest .exe file, titled "proftoVerso.exe".
+Download the latest .exe file, titled "proftoVerso.exe" to use.

 This program is still a work in progress, as I continue to optimize the conversion process, and am working on skimming config files to output the optimal font settings for use with the verso soundboard.